skyrmionz/agentforceChatLwc/README.md

 ## Step 2.2: Create an HTML Stylization Prompt Action

-1. Navigate to Einstein → Agents in your Salesforce org
+1. Navigate to Agents in your Salesforce org
 2. Create a new agent or select an existing one
 3. Configure the agent with all desired Topics
 4. Add to each topic the HTML Stylized Prompt Action